PackForSuccess/PacMate/README.md

 # PacMate
 Packing is made easy with PacMate!
-Create a new trip and we'll generate a customizable packing checklist for yoU!
+Create a new trip and we'll generate a customizable packing checklist for you!